 Bring re-useable bags along when you come, and bring cash.
 (Some markets have ways to buy market money with a credit card, I think, but I’ve always just found it easier to bring cash.
 It also helps me set the budget for what I’m buying that day.
 When I run out of the cash I brought, we’re done… no matter how tempting that toffee is….)

-Here’s the 2014 summer schedule for Eastside markets
+Here’s the 2019 summer schedule for markets on the Eastside of Seattle

 For lots more ideas on fun, cheap activities to do with your toddler, click on “toddler date” in the categories list to the right.